ulyssa/iamb.chat/src/layout/windows.md

 Will vertically split the current window and open `#alias:example.com` in the new window.

+> If you only need to duplicate the window without changing its content, you
+> can use `^Ws` and `^Wv` to horizontally and vertically split the current
+> window.

 By default, the split commands will open the new window so that it is visually before the current one, but you can alter this using `:belowright` (as opposed to the default `:aboveleft` behaviour).
 Similarly, you can also